paperclippete/Milestone1/README.md

 ## Deployment

 I saved my work regularly on the IDE Cloud 9.
 I also committed my code to GitHub at regular intervals.
-As someone completely new to coding and the technologies I've been using I have found it's taken me a while to get to grips with things.
+As someone completely new to coding and the technologies I've been using, I have found it's taken me a while to get to grips with things.
-In hindsight, I do not feel that I committed my code to GitHub as much as I should have done to ensure version control.
-I understand I should have made a commit after coding each new feature and will now ensure that I do this as much as possible especially as my projects become more complex.
+In hindsight, I do not feel that I committed my code to GitHub as much as I should have done to ensure version control or with commit messages that were specific and informing.
+I understand I should have made a commit after coding each new feature and will now ensure that I do this as much as possible, especially as my projects become more complex.

 In order to deploy my work I opened the terminal within Cloud 9.

-I initialised and set up a local git repository with the command 'git init' I added files to my git repo with the command 'git add .'
+I initialised and set up a local git repository with the command 'git init'

+I added files to my git repo with the command 'git add .'

 I then commited files to the local repo with 'git commit' and wrote a message after -m, as time went on I started to be more specific with my messages as I know this would be beneficial in more complex projects or when working collaboratively.

-In order to commit my code to a remote repository I had to create a new project on GitHub I then typed into the terminal "git remote add origin" followed by "https://github.com/paperclippete/Milestone1" I would then use "git push -u master" to push my code to my master branch as I was only using one branch In GitHub I then published my master branch to GitHub pages, this is my deployed version.
+In order to commit my code to a remote repository I had to create a new project on GitHub

+I then typed into the terminal "git remote add origin" followed by "https://github.com/paperclippete/Milestone1"

+I would then use "git push -u master" to push my code to my master branch as I was only using one branch

+In GitHub I then published my master branch to GitHub pages, this is my deployed version.
 There should be no differences between the deployed version and the development version.

 I am aware that I will need to continue to increase my working knowledge of git and GitHub.